illmade-knight/ai-power-mvp/services-mvp/ingestion/paho.md

 I'm deliberately not analysing things too much - we want our MVP out the door.

 We'll do a break down of what we like and don't like afterwards.

+### Integration

+Ok this looks good - there are minimal changes to the existing service.
+We've got a docker image of eclipse mosquito

+recommend how we structure the running of an integration test using mosquito to create the messages